 Project Name: Haikey Creek WWTP; Equalization Basins 1 & 2

 Project Location: Tulsa, Oklahoma

 Date of Installation: 2013 & 2017

-The Haikey Creek WTP serves the southeastern Tulsa tributary to Fry, Vensel, and Haikey Creek, and the Broken Arrow tributary to Haikey Creek.
+The Haikey Creek WWTP serves the southeastern Tulsa tributary to Fry, Vensel, and Haikey Creek, and the Broken Arrow tributary to Haikey Creek.
 Wastewater enters the treatment plant through a 36-inch force main from the southeast lift station and a 30-inch force main and a 24-inch force main from the Haikey Creek lift station.
-The plant liquid treatment includes preliminary process screening, an oxidation ditch aeration process, clarification, and disinfection.
-The solids treatment process includes gravity thickening, sludge storage, sludge dewatering, stabilized sludge storage, and land application.

-The prefabrication of XR-5 geomembranes allows for improved liner integrity and significantly reduces the number of field seams.
+The prefabrication of XR-5 Geomembranes, for instance, allows for improved liner integrity by significantly reducing the number of field seams.
 HDPE is too rigid to prefab.
 Therefore, all seams are field seams, which translates into longer installation time, higher installation costs, and lower membrane integrity.